ActiveLogin/ActiveLogin.Authentication/README.md

 To start using a real implementation of BankID through GrandID, there are a few steps to do.

-1. [Get in touch with Svensk E-identitet](https://e-identitet.se/tjanster/inloggningsmetoder/bankid/) to recevie test and/or production keys.
+1. [Get in touch with Svensk E-identitet](https://e-identitet.se/tjanster/inloggningsmetoder/bankid/) to receive test and/or production keys.
 2. Add the following to you `Startup.cs`:

 ```c#